jorisroovers/gitlint/docs/configuration/index.md

     min-length=5
     ```

+    1. Configure the behavior of a specific rule by adding a section for it to the ini file.<br><br>
-    1. Rules and sections can be referenced by their full name or by id.
+        Rules can be referenced by their full name or by id.
 For example, the rule
         `[title-max-length]` could also be referenced as `[T1]`.
         ```ini
         [T1]